School of Image Arts

 B.A.
 (High Honours, magna cum laude), Brandeis University

 Michal has worked as a writer, director, producer and editor on both fiction and non-fiction films and television around the world.
 His first documentary feature, River People, won the IDA’s David Wolper Prize and aired on stations throughout the U.S., Europe and Asia.
 Other films include the award-winning Middle East documentaries Not On Any Map and Through the Eyes of Enemies and the short fiction films Terra Firma and Fossils.
 Michal recently wrote and produced a two-hour television pilot (Ice Planet) for international broadcast and has written and directed theatre productions in both the United States and Germany.
 He has also worked professionally as a film critic and is a former Directing Fellow at the American Film Institute in Los Angeles.
-Michal has lived for much of the past decade in Europe and the Middle East; he joined the film faculty in Fall, 2004.
+Michal has lived for much of the past decade in Europe and the Middle East; he joined the film faculty in 2004.

 M.F.A., York University

 B.F.A.
 (Honours), Photography, Ryerson University

 Robyn Cumming is a Toronto-based artist and educator.
 Prior to Ryerson she taught at OCADU and in the Art and Art History Program at U of T/Sheridan.
 Her current work focuses on representation and accumulation with a recent emphasis on historical images gleaned from Ebay.
 Robyn was long listed for the 2014 Aimia Photography Prize and is represented by Erin Stump Projects in Toronto.
 She has a BFA (Honours) from Ryerson University and an MFA from York University.